wovo/sccots/dockers/readme.md

 ```
 --device "/dev/video0:/dev/video0"
 ```

-For a working directory, add
+For development, it is often convenient to have a work directory on the host system, on which better tooling (editors etc.) is available.
+To make the host directory ~/work available as /root/work, add

 ```
 -v ~/work:/root/work